National Maritime Museum

 Image: © National Maritime Museum, London

 The museum was built in 1934 and was then formally opened by King George IV three years later.
 Today, it’s part of a four-museum line up – alongside the Royal Observatory, the Queen’s House and the Cutty Sark – that forms the Royal Museums Greenwich, a nexus of attractions that celebrate Greenwich’s association with navigation.
-Wander on inside and you’ve got 14 galleries to walk around – split between the permanent collection which costs zilch to enter (you got it, this is one of the best free things to do in London) and a few temporary exhibitions that cost a bit (normally around £10).
+Wander on inside and you’ve got 14 galleries to walk around – split between the permanent collection which costs zilch to enter and a few temporary exhibitions that cost a bit (normally around £10).

 Finally, seeing as though you don’t want an empty stomach to ruin any enjoyment of the museum, you’ll have to make time to eat at some point, too.
 No doubt that can be done before and after at one of best restaurants at Greenwich, but specifically onsite, there’s the Parkside Café with al-fresco dining and a view looking out across Greenwich Park.

-In terms of views, it blows a lot of other museum restaurants out of the water…
+In terms of views, it blows other museum cafés out of the water.

 National Maritime Museum | Romney Road, SE10 9NF